Backlog sizing essentials

 • tests needed to achieve suitable quality

-• and much more
+• …and much, much more

-What is Functional Size?
+What is functional size?

 Bring certainty to your software work with automated functional size measurement.

-For more on COSMIC functional size measurement, visit https://www.cosmic-sizing.org
+For more on COSMIC functional size measurement, visit https://www.cosmic-sizing.org.

-Automated Software Estimation with ScopeMaster
+Automated software estimation with ScopeMaster

 Three leading standards automated: